What You Should Know After Window Tinting

 - Avoid the use of alcohol or ammonia-based cleaners on tinted glass (Windex is not recommended)

 - Use a mild dish soap and water solution mixed in a household spray bottle.
-Apply like normal glass cleaner and wipe with a squeegee or microfiber towels.
+Apply like ordinary glass cleaner and wipe with a squeegee or microfiber towels.

-- You can also purchase Sprayway glass cleaner (available in an aerosol can) to use in cleaning tinted glass windows.
+- You can also purchase Sprayway glass cleaner (available in an aerosol can) to clean tinted glass windows.